MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.161.md

 ##### § 457.161 Canola and rapeseed crop insurance provisions. #####

-Link to an amendment published at 89 FR 53844, June 27, 2024.

-The Canola and Rapeseed Crop Insurance Provisions for the 2021 and succeeding crop years are as follows:
+The Canola and Rapeseed Crop Insurance Provisions for the 2025 and succeeding crop years are as follows:

-FCIC policies:Department of AgricultureFederal Crop Insurance CorporationReinsured Policies(Appropriate title for insurance provider)Both FCIC and reinsured policies:Canola and Rapeseed Crop Provisions1.
-Definitions
+United States Department of AgricultureFederal Crop Insurance CorporationCanola and Rapeseed Crop Provisions

+In return for your payment of premium and administrative fee for the coverage, these Canola and Rapeseed Crop Provisions and corresponding Commodity Exchange Price Provisions will be attached to and made part of the Common Crop Insurance Policy, Basic Provisions (Basic Provisions) subject to the terms and conditions in your policy.

+1. Definitions

 *Canola.* A crop of the genus *Brassica* as defined in accordance with the Official United States Standards for Grain—Subpart C—U.S. Standards for Canola.